nextflow-io/nextflow/docs/reference/syntax.md

 ```

 :::{note}
-Attempting to use a null value (e.g. index or property access) will cause a "null reference" error.
+Using a null value in certain expressions (e.g. the object of a property expression or method call) will lead to a "null reference" error.
 It is best to avoid the use of `null` where possible.
 :::

 ### String